 Long story short, and Gravity Form or not Gravity Form, here’s the snippet you can use to add CSS to any WordPress page as long as you know its URL.

-PHP Snippet: Apply CSS to a Page URL That Contains “string”
+PHP Snippet: Apply CSS to a WordPress URL That Contains “abc”

 Business Bloomer Founder